CCOG for HE 255 Winter 2022

 Intended Outcomes for the course

-· Gain an appreciation of the role of diversity in achieving environmental, social and personal health.
+- Identify the role of diversity in achieving environmental, social, and personal health outcomes as shown in film and media.

 Outcome Assessment Strategies